offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 Variables/Rvalue References_TOPIC
 ```

 There are two built-in mechanisms for moving in C++: the move constructor and move assignment.
 Moving is different from copying in that moving actually guts the insides (data) of one object and transfers it into another, leaving that object in an invalid state.
-If the scenario allows for it, moving is often times more efficient than copying.
+If the scenario allows for it, moving is oftentimes more efficient than copying.

 A move constructor is a constructor that has a single parameter, an rvalue reference to an object of the same type.
 By default, classes are implicitly provided with a default move constructor if one hasn't been explicitly declared by the user.
 The move semantics of this default move constructor is to _copy_ each field rather than actually move anything, called a member-wise copy.